MuseScoreFonts/Leland/README.md

 ## About the fonts

-Leland is an OpenType music font developed for MuseScore (https://www.musescore.org) music composition software.

-## About the fonts

 The Leland music fonts (Leland & Leland Text), Version 0.5 are available in Type 1, OpenType-CFF format.
 They are distributed under the [SIL Open Font License (OFL), Version 1.1](./LICENSE.txt).

 Leland is compliant with [Standard Music Font Layout (SMuFL)](https://w3c.github.io/smufl/gitbook/), which provides a standard way of mapping the thousands of musical symbols required by conventional music notation into the Private Use Area in Unicode's Basic Multilingual Plane for a single (format-independent) font.